CV, email, newsletter, instagram

 scroll below to view select works

-de Agustin has been supported by the Conditions Online Programme (2024-25), New York State Council on the Arts (2024), Brooklyn Arts Council (2024), Locarno BaseCamp Academy (2023), Center for Book Arts’ Fine Press Seminar (2023), The Elephant Trust (2021), and Mansfield-Ruddock Art Prize (2021).
-Writing about his work has recently appeared in Filmmaker Magazine, cinemóvil nyc, and Screen Slate.
+de Agustin has received support from the Foundation for Contemporary Arts (2025), Conditions Online Programme (2024-25), New York State Council on the Arts (2024), Brooklyn Arts Council (2024), Locarno BaseCamp Academy (2023), Center for Book Arts’ Fine Press Seminar (2023), The Elephant Trust (2021), and Mansfield-Ruddock Art Prize (2021).
+Writing about his work has appeared in Filmmaker Magazine, cinemóvil nyc / Printed Matter, and Screen Slate. de Agustin received a BFA in filmmaking and philosophy at Rutgers University and an MFA in studio art at the University of Oxford.

-Recent select works (reverse chronological):
+Recent select works:

 The works available in full below are online for personal and classroom consumption.
 If you teach at a university, please consider asking your library to purchase an educational license copy.
 Reach out here to request links for other works that aren’t public yet, or to pursue institutional presentations.

 Sunset Seduction, 2024, US.
-45-minute film, artist contract, discussion.
+45-minute film (color, sound, audio description, open captioning) with artist contract and extended discussion.

-contact for a screener and further details.
+trailer here, contact for a screener and further info

 Mission Drift, 2023, US.
 13-minute video (b/w, sound) with extended discussion.
 Audio description and open captioning.